Jeremy Hall (United States Army)

-Jeremy Hall is a United States Army Specialist and atheist.
+Jeremy Hall (born 1985) is a former United States Army Specialist and atheist.

 Hall was serving in Iraq when his battalion commander asked him if he was an atheist.
 Hall replied "Yes".
-According to Hall, in the weeks and months that followed he was harassed to the point where a superior officer, Major Freddy J Welborne, threatened to bring charges against him claiming he was violating the Uniform Code of Military Justice by organizing a meeting of the Military Association of Atheists & Freethinkers.
+According to Hall, in the weeks and months that followed he was harassed to the point where a superior officer, Major Freddy J. Welborne, threatened to bring charges against him claiming he was violating the Uniform Code of Military Justice by organizing a meeting of the Military Association of Atheists & Freethinkers.
 Working with the Military Religious Freedom Foundation, Hall filed a lawsuit on September 18, 2007.
 The lawsuit was re-filed on March 5, 2008, to include charges of retribution.

 On October 10, 2008, Specialist Jeremy Hall and the Military Religious Freedom Foundation filed a Notice of Voluntary Dismissal.